Sigils

 Magic and Dialectical Materialism

 I've been doing some thinking along these lines and need to get it out.
 Sorry if things are a little jumbled or disconnected.
-Some thoughts are inspired by Liber Augmen and a recent class I've taken on drugs, religion, and mystical experiences.
+Some thoughts are inspired by Liber Augmen and a then recent (2023?) class I've taken on drugs, religion, and mystical experiences.

 Typically, materialism is viewed as at odds with the spiritual or magical due to its foregrounding of the physical realm.
 This means utilizing a vulgar dependance solely on sensory inputs.
 However, certain elements of dialectical materialism in particular lend themselves to magical practice, and religion is an important mode of social change.
 The great ecocidal beast of capitalism threatens the very existence of this realm and the entities that inhabit it.
 Only monumentous action can alter this course, and certain religions have a distinct quality that spur practitioners to seek a higher goal or reality, whether in a distant plane (heaven) or a distant future (allopathic medicine/transhumanism/liberal humanism).
 Dialectical materialism can be the religion of social change.